gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

-# GeoAPI Flask API - Give Flask geospatial super powers
+# Flask GeoAPI - Give Flask geospatial super powers

 This tutorial will give an introduction on how to setup Flask, enable it with spatial capabilities and expose those functionalities via a REST API delivered by Flask-RESTPlus.